30 Crucial B2B Marketing Statistics For 2023

 B2B Marketing Budgets

-A quarter of B2B organizations allocate only 5% of their total budget to marketing (Statista)
+On average, B2B organizations allocate 9.7% of their total budget to marketing (CMO Survey)

 Most B2B businesses would agree: marketing is SUPER important for the company’s success.